python/mypy/docs/source/error_codes.rst

 -----------------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-any-explicit` to enable it.
+Use :option:`--disallow-any-explicit <mypy --disallow-any-explicit>` to enable it.

 If you use :option:`--disallow-any-explicit <mypy --disallow-any-explicit>`, mypy generates an error if you use an explicit ``Any`` type annotation.